defano/wyldcard/README.md

  `keyDown`          | Sent only to in-focus fields when the user presses a key `keyUp`            | Sent only to in-focus fields when the user presses then releases a key

 Not all messages need originate from HyperCard.
 A script may send a message to itself or to another part using the `send` command.
-Moreover, the message need not be a known HyperCard message (i.e., one listed in the table above); it's acceptable to send a message of the scripter's own creation.
+Furthermore, the message need not be a known HyperCard message (i.e., one listed in the table above); it's acceptable to send a message of the author's own creation.

 For example: